x10xchange/starknet-perpetual/docs/spec.md

 2. Amount is non zero.
 3. Caller is the owner address.
 4. Request is new.
+5. Asset id is registered.
-5. `position_id` is not a vault position (vault positions cannot initiate transfer requests).
+6. `position_id` is not a vault position (vault positions cannot initiate transfer requests).

 **Logic:**